fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- Tell me about the behaviors of a person that you would consider a high-performing/high-potential employee.
 	- Why do you think some engineers perform better or worse than others?
 	- How is the performance review process set up?
 How is the progress tracked on team and individual level?
+- <font color="#00b050">how does the DS team gets projects and allocates their time?
+Do the projects come from upper management, from internal\external stakeholders or do the DS need to propose and *defend* their project ideas internally themselves?</font> ^edacb2
+- <font color="#00b050">Could you share one of your recent successful AI initiatives?
+I want to understand the baseline...</font>
 ## About communication at work
 - Who are the stakeholders?
 Do you enjoy working with them?
 	- Tell me about who I would be working most closely with.